 The coronavirus pandemic has brought stock markets crumbling down, business revenues are falling, and there is great anxiety on what is around the corner.
 It is easy for brands to slide into panic.
 In times of crisis and adversity, employees, clients, and customers are looking to leaders for reassurance, inspiration, and courage to guide them through the storm.
 When business as usual is impossible, ask yourself: “What might business possible, business next, business better look like?
 What might business with purpose accomplish?”
 The challenge is to now steer your colleagues from panic to purpose.
 HBR outline what this may look like.

 To read more go to HBR

 Executives and Boards, Avoid These Missteps in a Crisis

 Heidi Gardner & Randall Peterson, Harvard Business Review, April 24, 2020

 The size and impact of the COVID-19 pandemic is only just fully sinking in, with organisations of all types feeling the pressure to not just survive the crisis but to also plan for the new future.
 Harvard Business Review pose the following questions for organisations to consider: “How do they share the economic pain among stakeholders?
 How should they revamp their supply chains in order to make them more resilient?
 How do they avoid the mistakes they made in the last financial crisis?”
-Due to the current threat facing organisations, business leaders and board directors are experiencing unprecedented levels of anxieties that is fueled by the threats of survival of their companies, and the health of their families.
+Due to the current threat facing organisations, business leaders and board directors are experiencing unprecedented levels of anxieties that is fuelled by the threats of survival of their companies, and the health of their families.
 At a time when leaders need to be adaptive, executive teams and boards could fall victim to “threat rigidity” – which translates to the freezing of innovation and resorting to actions that have worked in the past rather than the future.
-HBR’s recent research and consulting work has led to them to come up with ways executives and boards can avoid three main traps during a crisis.
+HBR’s recent research and consulting work has led them to come up with ways executives and boards can avoid three main traps during a crisis.